 Overcoming Comorbid Trauma and Addiction

-Comorbidity is a term used in the medical fields to describe the presence of two or more disorders or diseases that can influence one another.
-Often times, comorbidity can mean treatment will be more difficult, have lower success rates, or pose unexpected risks.
-In addiction, we see that depression, anxiety, and stress-related disorders have a profound influence on treatment outcomes. acute traumatic stress disorder and post-traumatic stress disorder (PTSD) can make recovery difficult because they leave people vulnerable to specific stressors related to their trauma.
+Comorbidity is a term used in the medical field to describe the presence of two or more disorders or diseases that can influence one another.
+Oftentimes, comorbidity can mean the treatment will be more difficult, have lower success rates, or pose unexpected risks.
+We see that depression, anxiety, and stress-related disorders have a profound influence on treatment outcomes. acute traumatic stress disorder and post-traumatic stress disorder (PTSD) can make recovery difficult because they leave people vulnerable to specific stressors related to their trauma.
 This vulnerability increases the risk for relapse, which is exponentially more dangerous following a reduced tolerance post-recovery.

 Treating addiction without treating underlying trauma can leave people vulnerable to relapse and injury.
 A full-fledged treatment program for patients suffering from both trauma-related disorders and addiction will have to target both disorders simultaneously.
 A mixed treatment program might include group or individual therapies focused on reducing the stress response to their unique trauma, or Cognitive Behavioral Therapy, aimed at helping the patient monitor their own signs of stress, tension, anxiety, and cravings.
 The overall goal of these programs is to reduce the response associated with these disorders and to reduce the need for alleviating stress with substances.

 Detox and addiction treatment in San Diego is available to residents and guests who need it at our AToN recovery center.
-If you or anyone you know is in need of treatment for a drug or alcohol addiction we urge you to contact us directly.
-Our program focuses on treating the underlying causes of addiction, to prevent relapse post recovery and to help you lead a lifelong recovery.
+If you or anyone you know is in need of treatment for a drug or alcohol addiction, we urge you to contact us directly.
+Our program focuses on treating the underlying causes of addiction, preventing relapse post-recovery, and helping you lead a lifelong recovery.